David Ferrer: 2015: Return to form and continued success

-Ferrer began his 2015 season at the Qatar ExxonMobil Open, where he was seeded fourth.
-There, he won his 22nd ATP World Tour title by defeating Tomáš Berdych in the final in straight sets.
+Ferrer began his 2015 season at the Qatar ExxonMobil Open, where he won his 22nd ATP World Tour title by defeating Tomáš Berdych in the final in straight sets.
 He was then scheduled to play at the Heineken Open in Auckland a week later, but withdrew due to fatigue.
 At the 2015 Australian Open, he made it to the fourth round, losing to Kei Nishikori.

 In February, Ferrer won back-to-back titles at the 2015 Rio Open and 2015 Abierto Mexicano Telcel by defeating Fabio Fognini and Kei Nishikori, respectively.

 In May, Ferrer made the semifinals of the Rome Masters, before being defeated by Novak Djokovic, matching his best performance at the tournament since 2012.

 Next, Ferrer competed at the 2015 French Open getting through the first two rounds without dropping a set.
-Then, Ferrer fought Simone Bolelli in the third round in a close five-setter, as well as defeating Marin Cilic in straight sets to reach his fourth French Open quarterfinal, before losing to Andy Murray in four sets.
+Then, Ferrer beat Simone Bolelli in the third round in a close five-setter, as well as defeating Marin Cilic in straight sets to reach his fourth French Open quarterfinal, before losing to Andy Murray in four sets.

 However, Ferrer lost his first match on grass at Queen's Club and withdrew from Wimbledon due to an elbow injury.
 He was eliminated early at the US Open.

 Ferrer proceeded to win his 25th career title at the Kuala Lumpur Open, defeating compatriot Feliciano López.
 This marked the first ever all-Spanish final and Ferrer became the first ever Spaniard to win the title in Kuala Lumpur.
 Winning the title, he also maintained his 4–0 wins in finals in 2015.

 He continued his winning streak by winning the Ersta Bank Open in Vienna, defeating Fabio Fognini, Gaël Monfils and Steve Johnson to bring his finals record in 2015 to 5–0.